Lukedieluck/UseCase_GPT_Teamassistant/README.md

 The main goal was to test how user input can be stored, analyzed, requested and visualized to gain insights into team mood and dynamics.

+This POC is an ongoing project.
+Updates will follow.

 ## 🔧 Features